Asevera/Asevera.github.io/_pages/about.md

   - /about.html
 ---

-I am a data analyst and a writer based in London.
+I am a data analyst and writer based in London.

 You can read my professional CV [here](/cv/) and see the list of my creative publications [here](/creative-writing/).